 Do I really need beard wash?

 The answer is an enthusiastic “yes!”
-Think of your beard like a filter, and the hairs within are the fibers.
-Just like your car’s engine filter or the filter in your furnace, these fibers collect and cling to dust, dirt, bacteria, unwanted scents and more.
+Think of your beard as a filter, and the hairs within are the fibers.
+Just like your car’s engine filter or the filter in your furnace, these fibers collect and cling to dust, dirt, bacteria, unwanted scents, and more.
 You don’t want to use regular bar soap or body wash anywhere near your glorious locks because these products will strip the natural oils just like your shampoo.
 You need something specifically designed to heighten the overall health and look of your beard.
 A beard wash is developed specifically for your facial hair and the often-forgotten skin underneath.
-Using the wrong product can promote “beardruff”, itchy skin and dry, brittle beards.
+Using the wrong product can promote “beardruff”, itchy skin, and dry, brittle beards.
 Incorporating a proper beard wash into your grooming routine is going to take those glorious locks to a whole other level.

 How many times a week should I wash my beard?

 It all depends on where you’re taking that mane of yours every day.
-If you’re in construction or demo, or you’re out there working in the yard all day or in a woodshop, you’re going to get more debris, dust and dirt in your whiskers.
+If you’re in construction or demo, or you’re out there working in the yard all day or in a wood shop, you’re going to get more debris, dust, and dirt in your whiskers.
 If your day-to-day activities bring you in contact with a lot of dust or dirt, you’re probably going to want to give that beard a good scrubbing daily.
 If you spend your days in a cleaner environment and you find that your beard doesn’t appear to be that dirty or dusty at the end of the day, washing it two or three times per week will be fine.
 It’s important to pay attention to any dryness that might come from the daily use of beard wash.
 If you find that your beard is brittle, wash it less and make sure you’re replacing any lost natural oils with a good beard oil immediately after you wash your beard each time.
 If you can feel product build-up in your beard, you may not be washing enough.
 In fact, sometimes the product build-up calls for a double wash.
 Bringing your beard to a lather with Kingsmen Premium twice in a row is good practice for those days when you’re really feeling the build-up.
 Each beard is different and will have its own needs, though.
 Pay attention to your facial hair and go with what your beard is telling you.